 - To demonstrate simple attacking skills

-Climbing Hangar – Every year our Year 2 children go bouldering at The Climbing Hangar.
+Climbing Hangar – Year 2 children go bouldering at The Climbing Hangar.
 The Climbing Hangar is an Indoor Climbing Centre that has a bouldering wall low enough not to need ropes, this means everyone can climb at once and they can have the maximum amount of time using the wall.
 Indoor Climbing is good for personal and social education, group work and self-esteem, whilst also working on agility, balance and coordination skills.
 We have a number of staff trained to support children during the trip.
-Many of the children have joined the local club on a Saturday or visited it again with their parents outside school time.

 Canoeing – During the Summer Term our Year 2 children go canoeing at Liverpool Water Sports Centre .
 This is one of the most enjoyed trips.
 The children experience using paddles in the rafted canoes.
 This is a sport many of the children have not experienced before.
 It helps to develop team building, self-esteem, confidence, whilst also working on agility, balance and coordination skills.